Aaron-M-Lauer/Cybersecurity/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it prevented us from having to configure ELK manualy everytime we started the ELK VM.
-- _What is the main advantage of automating configuration with Ansible?_ streamlining the process and allowing us more control over what was being installed on the ELK VM.
+-The main advantage of automating ansible was to streamline the process and allowing us more
+    control over what was being installed on the ELK VM.

 The playbook implements the following tasks: